factorhouse/kpow-streams-agent/README.md

 import io.operatr.kpow.StreamsRegistry;

 // Your Kafka Streams topology
-Topology topology = new Topology();
+Topology topology = createMyTopology();

 // Your Kafka Streams config
-Properties streamsProps = new Properties();
+Properties props = new createMyStreamProperties();

 // Your Kafka Streams instance
-KafkaStreams streams = new KafkaStreams(topology, streamsProps);
+KafkaStreams streams = new KafkaStreams(topology, props);

-// kPow Producer properties for the Kafka cluster that Streams metrics will be sent (and where kPow should be installed).
-Properties props = new Properties();

-// kPow Streams Registry to periodically capture and send metrics with the Producer properties above StreamsRegistry registry = new StreamsRegistry(props);
+// kPow Streams Registry to periodically capture and send metrics to the kPow Snapshot Topic StreamsRegistry registry = new StreamsRegistry(props);

 // Register your Kafka Streams instance with the kPow StreamsRegistry